| | |

 expat friends and colleagues - more so that among the native for

+whom the book was originally intended.
 The authors favorite topic is English pub culture - I

 am sure she enjoyed the field research.
 She describes the